DesperatePeter/starsector-advanced-weapon-control/README.md

 ### Enable Custom AI ###

+There are three different AI settings:

-Whether you enable the custom AI or not, all weapon fire modes will first attempt to use the base AI (unless you force custom AI) to select a target and firing solution, unless you use the forceCustomAI setting.
+- If the custom AI is **disabled**, the weapon will use the baseAI to acquire a target.
+If the target doesn't match the mode, the weapon won't fire. (base AI)
-Only when the target selected by the base AI does not match the type specified by the weapon mode, will there be a difference.

-If the custom AI is **disabled**, the weapon simply won't fire at all.
+- (default) If the custom AI is **enabled**, the weapon will first try the base AI.
+If the target doesn't match, the custom AI will take over. (custom AI)

-If the custom AI is **enabled**, the weapon will try to acquire a new target of the chosen type and a fitting firing solution, based on an algorithm designed by me.
+- If you **force and enable** the custom AI, the weapon will immediately try to acquire a target via custom AI. (override AI)

-If you **force** the custom AI, i.e. not use the base AI at all.
-Doing so actually improves performance compared to just enabling it.

 You should **disable** the custom AI, if:

-- You have performance issues (as enabling it might have to calculate two firing solutions)
 - You want an experience that is as close to vanilla Starsector as possible
 - You absolutely hate it when your weapons occasionally fire at weird stuff (as my algorithm is still undergoing development, though mostly complete)

-You should **enable** the custom AI, if:
+You should **enable or force-enable** the custom AI, if:

 - You want to set weapons to prioritize targets they normally wouldn't (e.g. phase lances as anti-fighter weapons)
 - You dislike it when your weapons don't fire even if there is a reasonable target